 You got started on your mission to end plastic pollution from our oceans 10 years ago, long before there was awareness about this topic.
 How did you become aware of the problem and got started on your journey?

-I first became involved with tackling plastic pollution when I decided to hitchhike to Australia on a bio-fueled boat in 2008.
+I first became involved with tackling plastic pollution when I decided to hitchhike to Australia on a bio-fuelled boat in 2008.
 During that journey, I couldn’t believe that I was seeing so much plastic in the remotest areas of our planet.
 The nearest people to us were in the space station above our heads and I was seeing a toothbrush washing across the deck of the boat.
 I decided to stay on a remote island in the South Pacific for six months and started a large community clean up.
 Since then, I have travelled all over the world studying plastic pollution and empowering others to make a positive impact.

 How do you think awareness has changed over the last few years?